English

 How are we assessed?

-How we provide for SEN and Most able students?
+How we provide for SEND and the most able students?

 We aim to deliver lessons that both support and challenge our students.
-Those identified as SEN will receive support through differentiated tasks in lessons, and will often have the support of a TA.
+Those identified as SEN will receive support through adaptive teaching in lessons and will often have the support of a TA.

-Our most able students also benefit from differentiated tasks both in classwork and homework.
+Our most able students also benefit from adaptive teaching both in classwork and homework.
 Extension activities are used during lessons allowing students who finish tasks quickly to access more challenging work, but in an independent manner.

 How are we grouped?

-Setting in Year 9 will be determined by pupil performance through Year 8 and end of year internal examination results.
+Setting in Year 9 will be determined by pupil performance through Year 8 and the end of year internal examination results.
 We do not finely set in English preferring to take a more banded approach, which is why there are no numerical identifications of groups; e.g. Set 1, on student timetables.
 Each of our classes are instead identified by author names, with Year 9’s theme being dystopian authors.
-However, all classes are taught to the highest target grade, providing stretch, challenge and support for all students in order to meet or exceed their target grades.
+However, all classes are taught to the highest abilities, providing stretch, challenge and support for all students in order to meet or exceed expectations for them.

 What homework are we expected to do?

-Each unit of work lasts approximately six weeks and, typically, students will be set one homework task per week which should be completed in their homework book or class exercise book, and should take between 30 minutes – 60 minutes to complete, depending upon their set.
-In Year 9 homework will be set from Skills Booklets that will be peer marked in class, however, individual teachers may set additional homework such as: pre-reading, spelling and research where appropriate.
+Each unit of work lasts approximately eight weeks and, typically, students will be set one homework task per week and should take between 30 minutes – 60 minutes to complete.

 Pupils are also expected to read every day outside of lessons; we suggest for 30 minutes.
 We expect parents to play an active role in monitoring their child’s reading.
 All students should have a book in school every day.